starkfell/100DaysOfIaC/articles/day.15.git.started.in.linux.md

 # Day 15 - GIT Started in Linux

-Since we created an article of how to use Git in VS Code for Windows, we decided to include an article of how to clone private and public repositories on a Linux host using only the command line.
+Since we created an article of how to use Git in VS Code for Windows, we decided to include an article of how to clone private and public repositories on a Linux host from a bash prompt.
+Additionally, we will be generated an SSH Key Pair and adding the public key to a GitHub and Azure DevOps account for authentication.

+*WARNING!: The SSH Key Pair that is used in this article is used for both the GitHub Account and the Azure DevOps Account and doesn't require a password.
+If you were doing this in a Production environment, it would be advisable to password protect the Private Key and use separate SSH Key Pairs for authentication in GitHub and Azure DevOps.*

 > **NOTE:** This article was tested and written for a Linux Host running Ubuntu 18.04.